 Parameter Explanation

 -wN get the parameters of the waveform number $\ensuremath{\mathbb{N}}$

 -W get the parameters of all waveforms

 -eN delete the waveform number $\ensuremath{\mathbb{N}}$

 -E delete all waveforms

--sN FileName save the data of the waveform number N into a text file with the name FileName , the data are in floating point format ranging from -1 to $+1$
+-sN FileName save the data of the waveform number N into a text file with the name FileName , the data are in floating point format ranging from $-1$ to $+1$

--SN FileName save the data of the waveform number N into a text file with the name FileName, the data are in 16-bit hexadecimal format
+-SN FileName save the data of the waveform number $\tt N$ into a text file with the name FileName , the data are in 16-bit hexadecimal format

--cN FileName P Name create the waveform number N from a text file with the name FileName, the parameter "Periods" will be P, the wave- form name Name; the data are in floating point format ranging from -1 to +1
+-cN FileName P Name create the waveform number N from a text file with the name FileName , the parameter "Periods" will be P, the waveform name Name; the data are in floating point format ranging from $-1$ to $+1$

 -CN FileName P Name create the waveform number N from a text file with the name FileName, the parameter "Periods" will be P, the wave- form name is Name; the data are in 16-bit hexadecimal format

+-mN P Name -MN P Name modify the waveform number N, the pa- rameter "Periods" will be set to P, the waveform name will be set to Name

 -d, -D get the device firmware date

 -v, -V get the device firmware version

 -p, -P get the product identification text

 -n, -N get the product number

 -u, -U get the device uptime

 -b, -B get the device buffer status

+Tab.
+3. Command line parameters of the program WaveLo oader. --- --------

+Parameter Explanation

 -z, -Z purge the communication

 -i, -I display the port parameters read from the configuration file COM.ini

-Tab.
-3. Command line parameters of the prog ram WaveLoader. --- ------------------------

-Parameter Explanation

 -t, -T terminate the program

 -q, -Q quiet mode

+-g debug mode

--g, -G debug mode
+-G debug mode with output into Debug.txt

 -? show the online help